-We have a travel guide on Los Angeles that will help you plan this part of the trip, and please read our tips on staying safe in Los Angeles before you visit!
+We have a travel guide on Los Angeles that will help you plan this part of the trip!
 When it comes to beaches and surfing, I recommend checking out Malibu, Venice Beach, and Newport Beach, then making your way south to San Diego, stopping in Oceanside and Encinitas.
 These beach suburbs are perfect for beach breaks.
 Also, stop in Torrey Pines State Park for a day hike.

 End your 5 day trip to California in San Diego, eating tacos and sipping on margaritas in the sunshine.
 This is a fun, laidback city that I personally enjoy more than LA… so consider spending more time here if you’re after surf and sun.

-Another classic Wine spot is Temecula– not as famous as its Northern neighbours but the plonk they produce is top notch and there are some other things to do in the area.
+Another classic Wine spot is Temecula- not as famous as its Northern neighbours but the plonk they produce is top notch and there are some other things to do in the area.

 Joshua Tree National Park is absolutely gorgeous.
 Definitely not to be missed if you love nature, camping, star gazing, hiking, strange rock formations, and climbing.
 This is one of the best national parks in California to visit in winter too.